DSCI-310-2025/dsci-310-group-16/bike_analysis.md

     ##   R2 Adj.R2
     ## 1  9      9

+**Table 2.** Model with largest R<sup>2</sup> and adjusted R<sup>2</sup>

+We created two linear regression models with and without weather respecively to assess their impact on bike demand.
+Because the model that included weather had a higher adjusted R<sup>2</sup> , we decided to use that model as our final regression model.

 ``` r
 bike_model_with_weather = lm(log(cnt) ~ season + holiday + workingday + weathersit + temp + hum + windspeed, data = bike_train)